HIMALAYA TECHNOLOGIES AGREES TO PURCHASE SHORT FORM MOBILE VIDEO PLATFORM FROM CYBER SPACE, LLC

 Himalaya Technologies, Inc. (https://www.himalayatechnologies.com/) is a health and wellness incubator making growth investments.
 The Company owns the following:

-Himalaya Technologies, Inc. aka Homeland Resources Ltd., itself is a minority investment of FOMO WORLDWIDE, INC. (OTC: FOMC; https://www.fomoworldwide.com/), a technology business accelerator with a portfolio in clean building solutions and other investments.
+Himalaya Technologies, Inc. aka Homeland Resources Ltd., itself is a minority investment of FOMO WORLDWIDE, INC. FOMC https://www.fomoworldwide.com/))), a technology business accelerator with a portfolio in clean building solutions and other investments.

 Forward Looking Statements: